 The maximum annual leave which may be used in a calendar year is thirty days.
 Upon separation from employment or retirement, employees are paid for a maximum of forty-five days of unused annual leave.

 Faculty members employed on less than a twelve-month basis do not earn annual leave.

-For further information, see the annual leave policy in Coastal Carolina University Policies and Procedures Manual, section 1238.
+For further information, see the annual leave policy in the Coastal Carolina University.

 2. Sick Leave